Xavyr/challenge/README.md

 - git clone this repo
 - run `npm i` from root dir
 - run `npx prisma migrate dev` to apply the migration stack to the up and runnning postgres db
+- run `json-server --watch ./json-server/generateInsuranceQuotes.js` in order to turn on the mock server
 - run `npm start` to turn the app on

+- run `npm run test` to run the tests

 # Usage
 Using postman or the like hit the POST route with a payload like this: